IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 * **Demographic Analysis:** Breakdown of responses by age, gender, and other groups to understand survey representation.
 * **Comparative Analysis:** Comparison of DEI domain scores based on employment status, ethnicity, and disability status to identify significant experiential differences between groups.
 * **Item Analysis:** Determining the highest and lowest scoring survey questions to pinpoint the best and worst organizational DEI areas.
-* **Correlation Testing:** A basic correlation test was performed to examine the relationship between psychological safety and bias reporting.

 ---